top of page

 Who are you?

-Bi+ Lines includes:
+Bi+ Lines included:

 • 4 online workshops and 4 in London, Manchester, Norwich and Glasgow for poets at all stages (March - April 2023) - these are now over but you can follow Bi+ Lines on Eventbrite for future events here